 If the school suspects that your work is plagiarised prior to your signing of a declaration to state that the work is your own then you may be given a mark of 0.
 The centre may provide you with the opportunity to complete a new piece of work under strict supervision, if this is deemed acceptable by the awarding body and the centre is able to provide the necessary arrangements.
 If the centre has reason to believe that work submitted is not your own then the centre is not able to accept this as a valid piece of work and the work cannot be submitted to the awarding body.
-You will be permitted to present evidence to demonstrate that the centre's suspicions are incorrect and you will be able appeal as per the Policy for Reviews of marking - centre assess marks (available on request from the Examinations Officer and displayed on the examinations notice board and website.)
+You will be permitted to present evidence to demonstrate that the centre's suspicions are incorrect and you will be able appeal as per the Policy for appeals against centre assessed marks (available on request from the examinations officer, the student shared drive and the school website.)